ChainSafe/gossamer/devnet/README.md

 docker-compose down
 ```

+>> optional: you can add the flag `-f` followed by the path to the docker-compose.yml file

 > **_NOTE:_**  The devnet is not stateful, so subsequent runs will start from the genesis block.

 ## Prometheus Datadog Integration